Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 The Fall semester All Roads Lead to Rome program at the UC Center Rome offers courses in the humanities and social sciences that are specially designed to utilize the city of Rome to understand the history, culture, and politics of ancient and modern civilization.
 An introductory Italian language practicum introduces you to Rome and the practical use of Italian.
 During the semester, you continue to study Italian and enroll in two or three upper-division core courses taught in English.

 All of the core courses have associated site visits in the city of Rome and beyond, bringing each subject to life.
 Expert local professors teach in the city’s piazzas, churches, and museums, exploring many of Rome’s most interesting neighborhoods.
 Past classes have visited some of Rome’s most popular destinations including the Vatican Museum and the Borghese Gallery, not to mention private, behind-the-scenes tours of lesser-visited sites like the excavations under St. Peter’s Basilica and the tomb of St. Peter.
-Other course site visits include Piazza Vittorio, Rome's most important international market, major government institutions such as the Senate and the Chamber of Deputies, and an urban horticultural tour.
+Other course site visits include Piazza Vittorio, Rome's most important international market, Rome's ancient port Ostia antica, a vineyard in Viterbo, an urban horticultural tour, and Assisi.